ShamSinha/Image-Recognition-Website/README.md

       ![](https://github.com/ShamSinha/Image-Recognition-Website/blob/branch1/images/Screenshot%20(195).png)

-8. You can our model to recognise Landmarks in Colab itself run this and upload your image.
+8. You can use our trained model to recognise Landmarks in Colab itself run this and upload your image.

         from google.colab import files